 Is Upwork Worth it?

-Let’s jump right in and answer the main question, is Upwork worth the time and energy it takes to submit proposals?
-In short, my answer is Yes!
-That being said, Upwork is NOT for everyone.
+Let’s jump right in.
+Is Upwork worth the time and energy it takes to submit proposals?
+My short answer is yes!
+That being said, Upwork isn’t for everyone.
 The platform is very saturated with freelancers who are willing to offer low rates.

-To determine if Upwork is worth it for you, there are several things you should consider.
-Everything from how complete your profile is to your ability to submit a fantastic proposal that stands out from others will play into your ability to successfully land jobs.
+To determine if it’s worth it for you, there are several things to consider.
+Everything from how complete your profile is to your ability to write standout proposals will influence your success.

-I first started freelancing in 2020 and quickly made my first $400 on Upwork.
-I’ve continued to use the platform off and on over the years, which has given me a good feel for who would find Upwork useful.
+I first started freelancing in 2020 and made my first $400 on Upwork pretty quickly.
+Since then, I’ve used the platform off and on, and I’ve learned a lot about who it works best for.

-There are three types of people who will find that Upwork is worth the effort it takes to get started:
+In my experience, there are three types of people who will find Upwork worth the effort:

-You can even ask Upwork clients to leave you a review on LinkedIn.
-This is even better because it will boost your overall credibility.
-It will also make your work visible no matter what freelance platforms you are using.
-That is why I always like to share my LinkedIn with prospective clients.
+You can even ask Upwork clients to leave a review on LinkedIn.
+That helps boost your credibility beyond the platform.
+I always make a point to share my LinkedIn with prospective clients.

 Experienced freelancers who are expanding their portfolio